 Another decent match with a kind of lame ending.
 Purrazzo looked good here, better than when I saw her on NXT.
 Granted that was just a squash match compared to this where it was a competitive back and forth match, but I wouldn’t be surprised if she showed up full-time in NXT in the near future.

-Jameson overpowers Marti Bell in the beginning.
-She tosses Bell around and slams her a couple times with ease.
+Jameson overpowers Marti Belle in the beginning.
+She tosses Belle around and slams her a couple times with ease.
 Marti keeps trying to lock up with her for some reason only to get thrown about like a ragdoll.
-Eventually Bell stuns Jameson off the ropes and gets in control.
+Eventually Belle stuns Jameson off the ropes and gets in control.

-Jameson hits an ugly looking slam that looked more like she kind of just dropped Bell.
-Bell makes a comeback and tries to slow things down but Jameson hits a mess of clotheslines and then a powerslam for a near fall.
-Jameson hits a sloppy spinning uranage before Bell hits a leg sweep and a clothesline FROM OUTTA NOWHERE! to pick up the victory.
+Jameson hits an ugly looking slam that looked more like she kind of just dropped Belle.
+Belle makes a comeback and tries to slow things down but Jameson hits a mess of clotheslines and then a powerslam for a near fall.
+Jameson hits a sloppy spinning uranage before Belle hits a leg sweep and a clothesline FROM OUTTA NOWHERE! to pick up the victory.